okikio/transferables/README.md

 ## Asterisks\* & Limitations

-There are a lot of asterisks involved with transferable objects.
+There are lots of asterisks involved with [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects).
-* First, not all transferable objects are supported in all browsers.
+1. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) are supported in all browsers.
-* Second, not all transferable objects can be transfered between Workers and the main thread.
+2. Not all [transferable objects](https://developer.mozilla.org/en-US/docs/Glossary/Transferable_objects) can be transfered between Workers and the main thread.
-* Third, `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
+3. `structuredClone` when trying to clone an object that is transferable will crashes if the transferable objects aren't listed in the transfer list.
-* Fourth, and most important, only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the [#benchmark](#benchmarks) above to see the delay in action.
+4. Only use this library when you don't know the shape of the object to be transfered as traversing the input object adds a delay, you can go through the [#benchmark](#benchmarks) above to view the delay in action.

-All environments have compatability problems, but the environment with the least number is `Chrome` followed closely behind are `Node`/`Bun`, then `Deno`, and it just continues down from there.

 Here is a list of issues that I've found so far.

 * Safari does not support transferable objects with [`TransformStream`](https://developer.mozilla.org/en-US/docs/Web/API/TransformStream#browser_compatibility), [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream#browser_compatibility), and [`WritableStream`](https://developer.mozilla.org/en-US/docs/Web/API/WritableStream#browser_compatibility)
 * [`AudioData`](https://developer.mozilla.org/en-US/docs/Web/API/AudioData) & [`VideoFrame`](https://developer.mozilla.org/en-US/docs/Web/API/VideoFrame) are not supported on Firefox and Safari
 * `OffscreenCanvas` is not supported on Safari
-* In a twist of fate **only** Safari supports [`RTCDataChannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) being transferable
+* In a reverse uno card action, **only** Safari supports [`RTCDataChannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) being transferable
 * `Deno` doesn't support transferable `MessagePort`

 ### Transferable objects